fjavieralba/scraper/README.rst

 Scraper
 =======

-Minimalist Python HTML Scraper
+Minimalist Python file Scraper

 Description
 ...........

-This python package is intended to be
+This module is an easy to use HTML/XML scraper.
+It supports both XPath and Regular Expression retrieval.

+Once you have a file you want to extract information from, you can extract multiple pieces of information with a simple function call.

+You should obtain the files you want to scrape by your own ways.
+(I recommend you the requests module).

 Installation
 ............